 These are accessible within Amsterdam, and typically some can be combined in one day.
 Look into buying a museumkaart – many of the museums in Holland are free with one.

 – * Albert Cuypmarkt or Dappermarkt (open air markets) for fresh stroopwafels

 – Amsterdamse Bos (nice for a picnic in the summer! requires cycling to get there)(visit the goat farm, cherry blossom park, and Scottish Highlander cows)

 – * Anne Frank house (you absolutely should buy tickets in advance to avoid the long queue; book ASAP!!; the self-guided tour is about 1 hour)

 – Bloemenmarkt (the flower market – pretty quick)

 – * Canal cruise (this one is pretty good — I recommend going at dusk!)

-– Cheese tasting (my brother and cousin both did this one at Reypenaer and loved it; book in advance!)
+– Cheese tasting (we did this one at Reypenaer and loved it; book in advance!)

 – Dam square (very quick)

 – * Eat an Indonesian rijsttafel (places I’ve liked: Desa, Sampurna, and Kantjil & the Tiger)

 – Heineken Experience (a tour through the old Heineken brewery with demonstrations on how they make Heineken beer; book tickets in advance, since the line gets long)